 Short answer no. Long answer the pools at the Roman Baths definitely has lead (from those lead pipes the Roman used).
 The water also has infectious diseases.
 Swimming was frequent in the main bath until 1978 when a young girl swimming there ended up dying of meningitis.
 Since then the water at the Roman Baths have been a look, don’t touch, kind of deal.
 If you want to experience the thermal waters natural to the area The Thermae Spa close to The Roman Baths (which I personally didn’t visit) will let you.

 Can You Drink the Water?

 Did I drink this supposedly magical (safe) water?
-Yes, and I can confidently say it’s not the best thing I’ve ever drank in my life, but it’s certainly not the worst (I’m looking at you lemon milk that I made when I was 6).
+Yes, and I can confidently say it’s not the best thing I’ve ever drunk in my life, but it’s certainly not the worst (I’m looking at you lemon milk I made when I was 6).
 I don’t think it really helped me get rid of the cold I had during my visit (at least not quicker than usual).
 However month later back in Dublin a regular customer at my work said I looked really young.
-I visited Bath only a few months back, and drank the restorative water from the fountain.
+I visited Bath only a few months back and drank the restorative water from the fountain.
 Coincidence?
 I think not.
 Wait it could have been because of the new haircut I got.
 Nah, it was definitely that weird tasting warm water.

 Have you been to The Roman Baths in Bath before?